Driving and Parkinson's

 Roads and Maritime Service (RMS) Requirements

-When you report your illness, it does not necessarily mean that your license will be taken away.
+When you report your illness, it does not necessarily mean that your licence will be taken away.
 It does mean that the RMS can work with you and your doctor to manage your condition with respect to your driving.